-I’ve always been a great believer in the power of radical transparency in content marketing, and there’s no better example than what Domino’s did in 2009 to address their dramatic slide in market share.
+I’ve always been a great believer content marketing honesty, and there’s no better example than what Domino’s did in 2009 to address their dramatic slide in market share.

 “We’re sorry our old pizza wasn’t very good.”

 Imagine a CEO appearing on national television and putting that statement out there.
 That’s a pretty ballsy thing to do, isn’t it?
 But that’s exactly what Patrick Doyle, CEO of Domino’s Pizza did.
 After years of having a reputation for mediocre pizza, they launched their “Pizza Turnaround” campaign based on that very admission.
 When the campaign launched during the December 2009 NFL playoffs it smashed all sales records, their radical approach resulting in the largest single-quarter gain in the history of fast food.

 McDonald’s realised Domino’s was on to a winning formula and followed their lead, using audacious honesty to confront misguided perceptions about their food.
 Their campaign “Our Food.
 Your Questions” launched in the US in 2014 and customers were invited to ask anything, and McDonald’s addressed their inquiries publicly.
 Covering everything from the myths of “pink goop” in their chicken to the content of their beef burgers, this innovative way of talking openly and honestly about misconceptions worked to build trust in the brand.